BLACK FRIDAY SALE! Self-Paced Courses are Buy One, Get One FREE. Save up to $349 on a single course!

 Proverbs says that it is.
 That’s why I learned Hebrew so that I could directly read from and learn from his own thoughts myself.
 Solomon explains at the beginning of Proverbs that his purpose is not just to give advice for practical living, a common refrain repeated again and again by many Bible teachers.
 Solomon explains that he has a much grander purpose.

 Read my translation of Proverbs 1:2-6 below in this light, and you’ll notice that his purpose is bigger than offering practical living advice.
-Solomon tells us that he wrote Proverbs in order to enable his reader
+Solomon tells us that he wrote Proverbs in order to enable his reader:

 Reflect for a moment on what his words imply.
 Solomon is saying that he wrote Proverbs to give away his own mind.

 Proverbs tells us that the highest level of this kind of wisdom is tebulot, the Hebrew word for strategy (Prov.
 1:5).
 Solomon sees rhetoric and strategy as connected.
-A good orator should be able to see into the world, to understand situations and know what to do and say.
+A good orator should be able to see into the world, understand situations, and know what to do and say.
 And that’s what I want to share with your student.
-Rhetoric 2, is a practical course that teaches students how to use wisdom, in concert with classical rhetoric and the latest scientific research, to actually persuade in the real world.

 Respectfully,